openmpf/openmpf-docker/SWARM.md

 This preserves all of the Docker volumes.

-Note that any changes made through the Nodes web UI to configure services will not be preserved.
-This is because the next time Docker deploys the Node Manager containers they will each have a randomly-generated hostname that does not correlate with the Node Manager containers in the previous deployment.

-The next time you deploy OpenMPF, all of the previous Node Manager logs will appear in the Logs web UI.
-To reduce clutter, consider running the following command to archive and remove the old Node Manager log files, where `<output-dir>` is a directory on the swarm manager host:
+The next time you deploy OpenMPF, all of the previous container logs will appear in the Logs web UI.
+To reduce clutter, consider running the following command to archive and remove the old log files, where `<output-dir>` is a directory on the swarm manager host:

-- `./scripts/docker-swarm-logs.sh --node-manager-logs --archive <output-dir> --remove-originals`

-To archive and remove all of the log files run:

-- `./scripts/docker-swarm-logs.sh --all-logs --archive <output-dir> --remove-originals`
+- `./scripts/docker-swarm-logs.sh --rm -o <output-dir>`

 **Clean Slate**